crumbhole/argocd-lovely-plugin/doc/parameter.md

 # Configuration options

+## Configuring argocd-lovely-plugin

+There are a number of configuration parameters for lovely.
+Each of them can be configured via various means.

+This is a list of those means, in priority order.
+If a value is found in one of these locations it will be used and further options for finding it will be ignored.

+1. As a plugin parameter, when used as a sidecar in ArgoCD.
+These are in lower case, instead of upper case.
+2. As an environment variable prefixed with `ARGOCD_ENV_`.
+This is what will happen to `env:` variables entered into the application.
+3. As an environment variable not prefixed with anything.
+If you are configuring using a kubernetes manifest, this is probably what you'd expect.

+## Plugin parameters

+Environment variables, are conventionally ALL_CAPS, and for our purposes

+## Available parameters
 |Name | Environment variable | Description | Default |
 | ---- | -------------------- | ----------- | ------- |
 | Plugins | LOVELY_PLUGINS | Set to a comma separated list of binaries to run as plugins.
 Read [the documentation](doc/plugins.md) for more on plugins.
 Will not be used if `Plugins YAML` is set. |  |